thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

     /* The line above gives a direct reference to the attributes and you should be careful when playing with it.
 Best practise would suggest that you use .set() to edit attributes of a model to take advantage of backbone listeners. */
 {% endhighlight %}

-p. *Validate data before you set or save it*
+_Validate data before you set or save it_

 {% highlight javascript %}